Jaco Pastorius: Influences

 Pastorius's influences were diverse.
-He was influenced by electric bassists, such as James Jamerson, Chuck Rainey, Jerry Jemmot, Paul McCartney, Tommy Cogsbill, Duck Dunn, Rocco Prestia, and Harvey Brooks, upright bassists, such as Ron Carter, Paul Chambers, Charles Mingus, Gary Peacock, and Dave Holland, jazz and rock soloists, such as John Coltrane, Cannonball Adderley, Miles Davis, Jimi Hendrix, and Charlie Parker, jazz and classical composers, such as Duke Ellington, Igor Stravinsky, and J. S. Bach, and singers and bands, such as the Beatles, Frank Sinatra, Santana, Otis Redding, and Ray Charles.
+He was influenced by electric bassists, such as James Jamerson, Chuck Rainey, Jerry Jemmot, Paul McCartney, Tommy Cogsbill, Duck Dunn, Rocco Prestia, and Harvey Brooks; and upright bassists, such as Ron Carter, Paul Chambers, Charles Mingus, Gary Peacock, and Dave Holland.
+First learning on upright bass, these artists laid the framework of Jaco's playing, providing him a grounded traditional jazz style.
+Despite being very different from Jaco's style, these artists provided him fundamental swing feel and understanding of harmonic movement.
+Influences also came from jazz and rock soloists, such as John Coltrane, Cannonball Adderley, Miles Davis, Jimi Hendrix, and Charlie Parker.
+Jimi Hendrix was especially important in Jaco's development as a bassist.
+Hendrix had a wild stage presence and is known to have pushed the boundaries of what an electric guitar can sound like.
+Jaco adopted both of these traits himself, known for his unique stage presence, many also give him credit for revolutionizing role of the bass guitar in a band.
+Jazz and classical composers, such as Duke Ellington, Igor Stravinsky, and J. S. Bach, and singers and bands, such as the Beatles, Frank Sinatra, Santana, Otis Redding, and Ray Charles.